 This systematic review was conducted to examine the evidence for the effectiveness of interventions implemented in the alcohol server setting for reducing injuries.
-The authors of this systematic review examined all studies that compared server settings exposed to an intervention aimed at facilitating sensible alcohol consumption and/or preventing injuries, to server settings not exposed to such an intervention.
+The authors of this systematic review examined all studies that compared server settings which received an intervention aimed at facilitating sensible alcohol consumption and/or preventing injuries, to server settings which did not receive such an intervention.

-The authors found 20 studies; only five of these measured the effect on injury, the remaining 15 measured the effect on behaviour (by the patrons and/or the servers of the alcohol within the premises).
+The authors found 23 studies; only five of these measured the effect on injury, the remaining 18 measured the effect on behaviour (by the patrons and/or the servers of the alcohol within the premises).
 The studies investigated a range of interventions involving server training, health promotion initiatives, a drink driving service, a policy intervention and interventions that targeted the server setting environment.

-The authors concluded that there is no reliable evidence that interventions in the alcohol server setting are effective in preventing injuries.
-The effectiveness of the interventions on patron alcohol consumption was found to be inconclusive.
-There is some indication of improved server behaviour but it is difficult to predict what effect this might have on actual injury risk.
+The authors concluded that there is insufficient high quality evidence that interventions in the alcohol server setting are effective in preventing injuries.
+The evidence for the effectiveness of the interventions on patron alcohol consumption was found to be inconclusive.
+There is conflicting evidence as to whether server behaviour is improved and it is difficult to predict what effect this might have on actual injury risk.